 - Studies show a parallel between financial stress and mental health issues.

 - Dallas and surrounding communities such as Mesquite are known for their relatively low median income of just $22,610.

 - Causes for suicide in Mesquite are linked to untreated mental illness.

-- Studies show lower-income residents are may suffer crippling mental illness but not have access to mental health care.
-Mesquite have a poverty percentage of 8 percent.
+- Studies show lower-income residents may suffer crippling mental illness but not have access to mental health care.
+Mesquite has a poverty percentage of 8 percent.

 - Research shows that sitting in traffic is linked to poor mental health and possibly contributes to an increase in aggression and crime.

 Mesquite has an average divorce rate of 11 percent.
 The median age is 32 years old, which may account for a somewhat stable marriage and divorce rate.
 Studies have shown that those getting married later in life are more likely to stay together.
 A lower poverty rate may also account for couples staying together as financial stresses are a known leading cause of separation and divorce.

 A plenitude of marriage counselors in the area may also account for why the divorce rate is relatively stable.
 With hundreds of marriage counselors in Dallas County, there are plenty of mental health professionals available to help people find help married people find resolutions before seeking legal remedies.

 Mental Health Resources in Mesquite